jrbe/2-Coil-Economizer-PCB/README.md

+**This version is not working.
+The transistor is flipped on each channel and the DRV103's seem to be counterfeit.
+Plan is to eventually swap both DRV103's to 556 timers and to a logic ic for input control to reduce cost and simplify the whole project.**

 # 2 Coil Economizer PCB
  This 2 Coil DRV103 Economizer PCB is not tested yet.
 It has at least 1 issue as when its soldered to + triggered the coil output is at 100% with the trigger wire floating.